steinbergmedia/vst3_tutorials/dataexchange-tutorial/README.md

 } // Tutorial
 ```

-So, we want send the sample rate and size and the number of channels and the number of samples plus
+So, we want to send the sample rate, size, the number of channels and the number of samples plus
 the actual samples to the controller.

 To actually work with this `DataBlock` struct we introduce a little helper function we also add to